mahdim79/ExWeather/README.md

 - ConstrantLayout for xml ui design
 - KotlinExtensions plugin for getting rid of findViewById!!!
 - Service for notifications and update application widget
--

 ## Development Sections

-This project has 8 branches:
+This project has 7 branches:
-- main
 - master
 - current_weather_component
 - forecast_weather_component